 Tasty rye sourdough bread

-from Bergland, your holiday apartment Söll
+from Bergland, your vacation apartment Söll

-Who doesn’t love the smell of freshly baked bread!
-Here in the Tyrolean lowlands, it is still a tradition for many farmers to bake their own bread.
-Every family has its own favorite recipes and secrets!
-The breads are also sold at the popular farmers’ markets.
-Different types of brown bread and sourdough bread are available to taste here.
-We at the Hotel Bergland Söll, your holiday apartment in Söll, are also committed to the tradition of bread baking and can offer you our own bread from the Bergland bakery every morning at our rich breakfast buffet!
-Taste our many homemade specialties, such as freshly baked black and wholemeal bread, cakes and butter braids, homemade jams and juices!
+We at the Hotel Bergland Söll, your vacation apartment Söll, have also dedicated ourselves to the tradition of bread baking and can offer you our own bread from the Bergland bakery every morning at our rich breakfast buffet!
+Taste our many home-made specialties, such as freshly baked brown and wholemeal bread, cakes and butter plaits, home-made jams and juices!
 Plus teas made from home-picked herbs and fruit!

 Always a delight – our rye sourdough bread

-We at Hotel Bergland, Ihr Appartement Söll, have prepared a recipe for rye sourdough bread for you today.
+We at Hotel Bergland, your Appartement Söll, have prepared a recipe for a rye sourdough bread for you today.
 Admittedly, baking with natural sourdough is not easy!
-Moreover, rye sourdough is considered the master discipline among sourdoughs.
+Rye sourdough is also considered the master discipline among sourdoughs.
 The dough is extremely sticky, not to say “clay-like”, and therefore not easy to work with.
-Important to know: In order for the crispy bread crust to succeed and the full flavor to develop, the dough needs a constant room temperature of 27 to 32 degrees Celsius – which is not always easy to provide, especially in the cold season.

 And now to the recipe: